You are here

 Cause a fire alarm through negligence or easily avoidable circumstances.

 B. The Fire Chief and their deputies are empowered to enforce these regulations.
-All violations will be taken directly to Community Court.
-A Court verdict of guilty in cases under subsection A-H will result in a fine of not less than $50.00 or a work job as the Court sees fit.
+All violations willlead to the initiation of a Community Conduct process.
+A determination of guilty in cases under subsection A-H will result in a fine of not less than $50.00 or a work job as the Coordinator or a Restorative Justice conference see fit.
 Those found guilty of violating subsection I will pay a fine of not less than $150.00 to the Volunteer Fire Company of the Town of Marlboro.
 Those found guilty of violating subsection J will pay a fine of not less $100.00 to the Volunteer Fire Company of the Town of Marlboro.

 C. Fines accumulated through violations of the fire regulations will be deposited in the Fire Department Fund.